Quick start

 When should I use the Wire Resistance Calculator?

 Use it when your task matches one of these common needs: Estimate loop resistance for common copper AWG sizes.
 Compare how thicker wire lowers resistance.
-It works best when you already know the values, dates, units, or settings the page asks for.
+It works best when you already know the measurements, amounts, units, or options the page asks for.

 What is the Wire Resistance Calculator doing with my inputs?

 In plain language: The calculator scales the copper ohms-per-1,000-feet value by wire length and multiplies by the number of conductor lengths included.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+The examples on the page are there so you can compare your inputs with a worked example before copying the answer.

 What do the main Wire Resistance Calculator inputs mean?